nibblegap/ecloud-selfhosting/README.md

 hcloud server set-rdns server1 --hostname mail.example.com
 ```

+# DNS setup part 1
-# Create A record to point to mail.example.com
+Create A record to point to mail.example.com.
 You probably know best how to do that with your specific setup^^

+# Start bootstrap process
 Login to server as root.
 Execute this command:

 ```shell